-Digital Security Events and Community Convenings Applications go through a two-stage application process: IT4GOOD GRANTS PROGRAMME Wednesday 7 May, 5pm The WCIT Charity offers grants of up to £15,000 for activities within the themes of education, inclusion, IT for charities, and understanding of IT by constituted not-for-profit organisations across the UK.
+Digital Security Events and Community Convenings Applications go through a two-stage application process: IT 4000D ODANITO ( The MOIT Of a 11 office of the O45 000 feet of 11 in the discussion of a least in /ednesday 7 lay, 5pm The WCIT Charity offers grants of up to £15,000 for activities within the themes of education, inclusion, IT for charities, and understanding of IT by constituted not-for-profit organisations across the UK.
 Activities include the development and delivery of new services, solutions, training, apps, analytics, AI, robotics, or accessibility features/hardware.
 Proposals should demonstrate an innovative use of IT, be scalable for wider replication, and be sustainable over time.
-JEAN SAINSBURY ANIMAL WELFARE TRUST (JSAWT) Grants to charities working to offer sanctuary, rehoming and rehabilitation to animals in the UK and/or internationally. and for organisations involved with the conservation of wildlife, the rescue, rehabilitation.
+JEAN SAINSBURY Grants to charities working to offer sanctuary, rehoming and rehabilitation to animals in the UK ANIMAL WELFARE and/or internationally. and for organisations involved with the conservation of wildlife, the rescue, TRUST (JSAWT) rehabilitation.
 The funding supports general running costs or capital purchases.
 Donations are considered three times each year in spring, summer and winter, by a panel of up to 7 trustees and range from £1,000 to a normal maximum of £10,000.
 Smaller donations may be awarded between the meetings at the discretion of JSAWT's Chair and Administrator.
-JEANS FOR GENES GRANT PROGRAMME The annual Jeans for Genes campaign raises money and awareness, uniting schools, organisations and individuals to help fund and support incredible charities and groups all over the UK that provide vital services to the genetic condition community.
-By supporting the resilience and sustainability of organisations serving the genetic condition community the Programme hopes to achieve their ambition that every individual in the UK living with a genetic condition and their families, are able to access the appropriate support at the time they need it so that they feel supported, valued and included.
-JHP VISUALS - SUSTAINABILITY FILM GRANT Apply at any time JHP Visuals is offering to subsidise up to 50% of the value of a marketing project for three eligible charities or social enterprise organisations in Scotland each year.
+JEANS FOR GENES The annual Jeans for Genes campaign raises money and awareness, uniting schools, organisations GRANT and individuals to help fund and support incredible charities and groups all over the UK that provide PROGRAMME vital services to the genetic condition community.
+By supporting the resilience and sustainability of organisations serving the genetic condition community the Programme hopes to achieve their ambition that every individual in the UK living with a genetic condition and their families, are able to access the appropriate support at the time they need it so that they feel supported, valued and included. pply at any JHP Visuals is offering to subsidise up to 50% of the value of a marketing project for three eligible SUSTAINABILITY tir me charities or social enterprise organisations in Scotland each year.
 This grant is designed to make professional marketing campaigns more attainable.